ossuminc/riddl/doc/src/hugo/content/examples/_index.md

 ---
 title: "Example"
 type: "docs"
-weight: 10
-summary: "RIDDL Example: Reactive BBQ"
+weight: 10 draft: false summary: "RIDDL Example: Reactive BBQ"
 ---

 Some people can learn RIDDL faster by looking at examples than by reading